Tonterias2/JhipsterPress082018/ReadMe/Solution10.md

 May be you need to use PGAdmin to load the database with test data as in our InsertsInPOSTGRESQLDatabaseV8BLANK.txt

-Here is a video that can help you with it.
+You can either see this video: https://www.youtube.com/watch?v=GAHsl0AfK-0 or follow the steps:

-The short version is to use the data from your Database Credentials of your Heroku Account and use it in the Create a New Server PGAdmin's form:
+First, use the data from your Database Credentials at your Heroku Account to fill the Create a New Server PGAdmin's form:

 ![](images/sol10image1.png)